When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: Additional User Study Results

+We next investigated the trust score distribution of each cognitive source between attack and non-attack conditions, as shown in Figure~\ref{fig:rq2-2_}.
 Users who rely on prior knowledge exhibit heightened sensitivity.
-The average trust drops sharply from $5.76$ to $4.47$ under attack, as shown in Figure~\ref{fig:rq2-2_}.
-The distribution shifted leftward, showing more low-to-mid trust scores (1–2) in the attack condition, whereas participants without attack exposure were more likely to assign high trust scores (6–7), as corroborated by the OLS results: interaction of prior knowledge attribution and the attack condition is large and highly significant ($\beta=1.24$, $p<.001$; Table~\ref{tab:cognition}).
+The average trust drops sharply from $5.76$ to $4.47$ under attack.
+The distribution shifted leftward, showing more low-to-mid trust scores (1–2) in the attack condition, whereas participants without attack exposure were more likely to assign high trust scores (6–7), as corroborated by the OLS results: interaction of prior knowledge attribution and the attack condition is large and highly significant ($\beta=1.22$, $p<.001$; Table~\ref{tab:cognition}).
 This suggests that prior knowledge can reduce acceptance of adversarial explanations when users feel confident in their own expertise.
 Users who base their trust in the AI system itself report uniformly low trust across both conditions (attack: $4.03$; non-attack: $3.98$), regardless of explanation correctness, indicating an inherent skepticism toward AI outputs.

 To further examine how cognitive source and condition interact to shape trust, we fit an ordinary least squares (OLS) regression model predicting trust scores $T$ from condition (attack vs.\ non-attack), cognitive source (explanation, prior knowledge, trust in AI, other), and their interaction.
-The baseline is explanation-based attribution under the attack condition.
+We use \textit{Attack with Explanation-based attribution} as the baseline and report participant-clustered standard errors to account for repeated observations from the same participant.
 Full model results are reported in Table~\ref{tab:cognition}.

-The intercept ($\beta=4.53$, $p<.001$) reflects the average trust score for explanation-based users under attack (the baseline).
-The main effect of \textit{Condition} is not significant ($\beta=0.06$, $p=.282$), indicating that among explanation-based users, average trust is essentially unchanged between attack and non-attack conditions.
-This highlights a critical vulnerability: users who base their decisions on explanation plausibility are easily manipulated by adversarial outputs and are unable to detect that the underlying answer is incorrect.
+The intercept ($\beta=4.53$, SE $=0.08$, 95\% CI $[4.38, 4.68]$, $p<.001$) represents the mean trust score for attack trials in which participants reported relying on the explanation.
+Relative to this baseline, the main effect of \textit{Condition (Non-attack)} is not statistically significant ($\beta=0.06$, SE $=0.06$, 95\% CI $[-0.05, 0.18]$, $p=.253$), indicating that when users attribute their trust based on explanation, trust remains essentially unchanged between benign and adversarial conditions.
+The corresponding estimated means are 4.59 in the non-attack condition and 4.53 in the attack condition. \textit{This highlights a critical vulnerability: when users base their decisions on explanation plausibility, they are easily manipulated by adversarial outputs and unable to detect that the underlying answer is incorrect.}